usrx215/usrxBoot/README.md

 # usrxBoot
 a pre-OS micro-operating system running in UEFI space that is very configurable
-for the following systems
+## supports
 - x86_64 UEFI
 - x86 UEFI
 - armhf (32-bit ARM) UEFI
 - AArch64 (64-bit ARM) UEFI

 yes, the ARM ones mean it runs on your raspi

-features:
+## features:
 - boot animation with sound
 - themes
 - boot menu